Alabama Court Records

 - If the charges get dismissed (without prejudice) for over two years, and the case is not reopened.
 During this time, the defendant must not incur any form of traffic violations.

-To file for a driving records expungement, interested persons will need to present a criminal record and either a certified record of arrest, a case action summary record, or disposition record from the authorized agencies.
+To file for a driving records expungement, interested persons will need to present a criminal record and either a certified record of arrest, a case action summary record, or a disposition record from the authorized agencies.
 The Interested party will be required to fill an Expungement request form and file with the appropriate County Circuit Court.